 - Private reception for artists, guests, and sponsors: Aug.
 10, 2018.

 - Ticketed Intent-to-Draw Sale Open to the Public Aug.
 11, 2018.

 Events such as workshops, demonstrations, and lectures during the opening weekend and throughout the exhibition are in planning stages.
+Lori will be teaching August 6–8 inside Glacier National Park.
 Visit the website, www.hockadaymuseum.org to find out more about this premier, historic event.